"ICARUS" -- THE PHOTO THAT FLEW

 In front of the camera, Lewis Hine was a shy, bookish man, but behind the lens he was as driven as any artist, as dedicated as any reformer.
 “Cities do not build themselves,” he said.
 “Machines cannot make machines, unless back of all of them are the brains and toil of men.”
 And so at age 56, Hine began scaling scaffolds and hanging from safety lines, nothing below him but “a sheer drop of nearly a quarter mile.”

-Millions of us have stood on the Empire State Building’s 86th floor deck.
+Thousands of us have stood on the Empire State Building’s 86th floor deck.
 There the thought of stepping out sends ice water through us.
-Yet here is Skyboy, as Hine first named him, flying above the city on a single strand of cable.
+Yet here (below) s Skyboy, as Louis Hine called him, flying above the city on a single strand of cable.

 icarus.jpg

 No one knows his name.
 Hine later called him Icarus after the Greek hero who fashioned feathered wings and flew.
 Hine’s photos of Icarus’ fellow laborers are identified only by their jobs.
 Plasterer, sheet metal worker, cement mason, bricklayer. . .
 Most were Irish or Italian immigrants.
 A few dozen were Mohawk ironworkers, famous for their indifference to heights.
-All, Hine knew, were heroes.
+And all of them, Hine knew, were heroes.

 “I have brought some of them here to meet you,” Hine wrote in Men at Work.
 “I will take you into the heart of modern industry where machines and skyscrapers are being made, where the character of men is being put into the motors, the airplanes, the dynamos upon which the life and happiness of millions of us depend.”

 Unlike Alfred Stieglitz or Edward Steichen, Hine never considered himself an artist.
 His was “detective work.”
-Two million children were toiling in America but industrialists denied sending anyone under 14 into factories, mines, and mills.
-Hired by the National Child Labor Committee, Hine posed as a Bible salesman, a business reporter, a fire inspector.
+Two million children were toiling in American mines and mills, but industrialists denied putting anyone under 14 to work.
+So Hine, hired by the National Child Labor Committee, posed as a Bible salesman, a business reporter, a fire inspector.
 And he caught images that indicted the nation.

 Alarmed, Congress passed the first child labor law in 1916.
 The Supreme Court declared it unconstitutional.
 Hine kept shooting.
 Then in 1919, having “done my share of the “negative,” Hine shifted focus.